-Serbia mining: Copper company Bor to complete new smelter plant, SNC Lavalin on time1.
-January 2015. / Mining
+Serbia mining: Copper company Bor to complete new smelter plant, SNC Lavalin on time, Mining

 The project of building a new smelter and sulfuric acid plant in copper mining company Bor has entered the final stage.
 As expected, mechanical assembly of the plant will be completed until December, followed by cold and hot testing, then this operation will be introduced into the production process.

 “The project is in the final, the so-called “before commission” stage.
 It is planned that mechanical equipment completion would be completed by the end of the year and to begin heating and hot testing”, says the project director for building a new smelter and sulfuric acid plant in MSB Bor Dragan Marinkovic.

 According to him, the project involves a lot of contractors and subcontractors, the main contractor is a Canadian company SNC Lavalin, and most important subcontractors are Finnish company Ototek for the construction of a new annealing furnaces and Energoprojekt Belgrade who is in charge for the construction works.

 Marinkovic added that Energoprojekt hired a large number of local companies as subcontractors on the parts of the project, which ensured that much of the money predicted for project remain in Serbia.

 “At the site there are more than 700 workers daily, who are directly engaged in the construction and assembly works.
 In addition, there are always experts in charge for logistics, supervision, management and safety of workers, which is why there were not almost even minor injuries of workers”, emphasizes Marinkovic.